 Building Firm Foundations:

 After the inmate completes each lesson a volunteer grader provides feedback to encourage the inmate in their progress.
-When an inmate completes the all the courses offered they are awarded a Study Bible for their further spiritual growth.
+When an inmate completes the all the courses offered they are awarded a Study Bible and other resources for their further spiritual growth.

 Discipleship Igniting Change: